-The College at Fredonia welcomes applications for admission from international students.
+SUNY Fredonia welcomes applications for admission from international students.
 We provide assistance in matters of orientation, housing, personal concerns, and immigration.
 American students, the faculty, and the Fredonia village community take special interest in students from other countries, whose contribution to campus life is recognized and valued.